Leave of Absence

 The GSBS allows students to request an official Leave of Absence (LOA) for up to one year.
 During an official LOA, the student cannot be paid by the advisor or the GSBS as a student, but the student may work at outside employment.
 Students may request an official LOA from the Office of Academic Affairs at the GSBS.
 Students must state a date when they will return to the GSBS.
 If they do not return by that date, and they have not been granted an extension of the LOA, they will be considered to have withdrawn from the GSBS.
 Students funded by GSBS are funded for the specified term for continuous enrollment.
 If a student takes a LOA during the time funded by GSBS, no guarantee can be made that the GSBS-funded time lost during the LOA can be "re-captured" once the student returns to their studies.

 Students may return prior to the date indicated on the LOA form.
-Students returning from LOA do not need to re-enter the Admissions process, but they must notify the Office of Academic Affairs that they are returning at least 30 days prior to the semester in which they wish to re-enroll.
+Students returning from LOA do not need to re-enter the Admissions process, but they must notify the Office of Academic Affairs that they are returning at least 30 days prior to the first day of class of the semester in which they wish to re-enroll.
 Extensions of the official LOA for a maximum of up to one additional year may be requested through the Office of Academic Affairs, and must have the approval of the Dean of the Graduate School.
 Requests for extensions must be submitted at least 30 days before the end of the initial leave.

 In cases where a student on leave of absence has separated from the thesis/dissertation advisor, the student must identify a faculty member who is willing to serve as the new thesis/dissertation advisor prior to the student’s re-enrollment in the GSBS.
 The new advisor and a plan for completing the thesis/dissertation must also be approved by the GSBS Academic Standards Committee.